Norwegian Church Aid in Ethiopia

 - Presence established: 1974

-Our work in Ethiopia focuses on five topics: Climate Resilient Water, Sanitation and Hygiene; Peacebuilding; and Faith-Based Climate Action.
+Our work in Ethiopia focuses on four topics: Climate Resilient Water, Sanitation and Hygiene; Peacebuilding; and Faith-Based Climate Action.

 Despite being the fastest growing economy in the region, Ethiopia faces many challenges.
 With a population of 100 million, most of whom are young, Ethiopia’s demography presents considerable challenges.
 It has high unemployment rates, and the gap between the rich and the poor is increasing.
 It is one of the countries most affected by climate change, exacerbating the lack of access to basic services such as clean drinking water, sanitation, hygiene, health care, education and gender equality.
 Climate change has also resulted in droughts, leading to food insecurity and malnutrition.
 According to the World Bank, about 44% of Ethiopians fetch water from unsafe sources, and sanitation coverage is only 28%.
 Women’s rights are challenged due to various factors, including a gap in implementation of existing policies and laws.
 Internal conflicts are on the rise, as there are increasing tensions between different ethnic groups.